 44th Chess Olympiad (Round 11):

-Uganda won a total of five games and lost six times at the biggest global chess championship held at the Four Points by Sheraton arena in Mahabalipuram, Chennai in India.
+This was the final round of the global championship held at the Four Points by Sheraton Arena in Mahabalipuram, Chennai in India.

 During the final round (11), Uganda lost the game to Scotland 1.5-2.5.

-Patricia Kawuma (1653) earned half a point off WFM Rhian Hughes during the stalemate game on board three.
+Patricia Kawuma (1653) earned half a point off WFM Rhian Hughes during the stalemated game on board three.

 On board one, WFM Suzie Cooke defeated Uganda’s WCM Shakira Ampaire (1666).

 Alice Lampard edged WFM Gloria Nansubuga (1538) 1-0 as the Scottish ladies dominated the game.

 Peninah Nakabo (1747) did not play as she was rested in this round.